Domestic Support Obligations (DSO)

 - DSO claims cannot be discharged.

 - DSO claims cannot be recovered as preferences.
 Preferences are extra payments made to preferred creditors, such as a relative or one with which the debtor has a continuing relationship, such as the family doctor.
-The trustee can generally avoid preferences by forcing the creditor to pay back the extra amount to the bankruptcy estate.
+The trustee may avoid preferences by forcing the creditor to repay the extra amount to the bankruptcy estate.
 However, payments for domestic support obligations cannot be retrieved as a preference.

 - DSO claims can be enforced against exempt property.
 Debtors can usually keep exempt property even if they have no other assets or money to pay creditors.
 Exempt property is generally considered essential for a minimum standard of living.
 However, even exempt property can be sold to satisfy domestic support obligations.